JasonGoemaat/luatest/README.md

 4. Compiling 64-bit, use `x64 native tools Command Prompt for VS 2022` when opening VS Code
     * Make sure to include `<stdlib.h>` when doing malloc or it assumes the return value is int.
     * Same for ALL libraries I assume for functions that return anything other than 32 bit int in 64 bit mode...
+5. May use 32 bit GC in lua, compile with `msvcbuild.bat nogc64 static` to compile a 64 bit binary but use 32 bit memory for the linux VM which makes it use 32 bit registers more and use less memory.
+6. If it can't find 'main.lua', make sure it's in the right directory.
+Running inside VS Code uses the same folder as main.c, while using the exe in the bin directory looks in the bin directory.

+## Links

+LuaJIT internals - VERY detailed information:  https://0xbigshaq.github.io/2022/08/23/lua-jit/ Can find '\x1bLJ' which seems to be a vm bytecode definition, but not sure since there are some diffs.
+But including size it contains constant strings I think.
+When I get to the opcodes the offsets are messed up I *think*.
+At least they don't make sense with what follows.

+## Notes

+Possibly disable `-DLUAJIT_ENABLE_GC64` to get the 32 bit register usage in certain places?
+Actually the docs have changed, now use `-DLUAJIT_DISABLE_GC64` to disable this.
+Let's try it...
+Ah, build like this:

+    msvcbuild.bat nogc64 static